-As we tentatively look ahead to the prospect of more quarantine free travel in 2022, and the recent return of Qatar and the UAE to the UK’s Amber Travel List, we look into the changes Qatar Airways has made to its discounted Business Class airfares from New Zealand to the UK and Europe.
+As we look ahead to the prospect of even more quarantine and regulation free travel in 2022, we look at the changes Qatar Airways has made to its discounted Business Class airfares from New Zealand to the UK and Europe.

 In our article, Does choosing a discounted Business Class airfare mean missing out?, we explored some of the history of the different discounted airfares that airlines were offering at the time.
 Qatar Airways made an aggressive play for the New Zealand travellers Business Class dollar and the launch of its Qsuite was a significant competitive move.
 Once Qatar Airways had cemented its position in the New Zealand market, we saw its prices drift upwards towards its main competitors in the Premium Business Class space.

 When Qatar Airways first arrived in New Zealand, for us to find the cheapest Qatar Airways Business Class airfares to the UK and Europe for Fine Travel clients we were hunting for the increasing elusive “R Class” booking class.
 This booking class had the benefits of the more expensive Business Class airfares, without the higher price tag.
 In theory, when we wrote about planning ahead for the cheapest Business Class airfares, the expectation was that the greatest number of airfares at the R Class level would be available early in the season.
 Due to its popularity though, Qatar Airways started to release more “I Class” airfares and fewer R Class airfares.
 The result?
 Although discounted Business Class airfares to the UK and Europe were available, fewer were being sold as Qatar Airways appeared to try and align its pricing with the likes of Emirates and Singapore Airlines (rather than China Southern and Korean Air).